 - Acetaminophen consumption dropped significantly and no serious adverse events occurred.

-- The study showed promise for a single intraarticular injection of PRP in the treatment of ankle ankle osteoarthritis.
+- The study showed promise for a single intraarticular injection of PRP in the treatment of ankle ankle arthritis.

-Comparing PRP and Prolotherapy in treating ankle osteoarthritis
+Comparing PRP and Prolotherapy in treating ankle arthritis pain

 In 1997 I began practicing regenerative medicine for musculoskeletal problems by offering Prolotherapy.
 Prolotherapy is the injection of a simple sugar (dextrose).
 I found the newer, far more effective techniques of Stem Cell Therapy and Platelet-Rich Plasma (PRP) Therapy are actually more advanced versions of Prolotherapy, which is short for “proliferation therapy” (the proliferation of new cells following the injection of a substance that will stimulate new tissue growth).